Italian PM Conte seeks to save his government from falling

 Conte, a lawyer by training hailed for his mediation skills, was tapped by Italy's 5-Star Movement to run the government after the indecisive 2018 election led to a governing coalition of the 5-Stars with a right-wing group led by League party leader Matteo Salvini.

 That government fell when Salvini, then interior minister, mounted a failed power grab.
 Conte was able to form a new government with the support of the left-wing Democratic Party, which then included Renzi, a former Italian premier.
-Renzi later defected from the party he once ran, giving himself the ability to shake up the government by deploying local ministers.
+Renzi later defected from the party he once ran, giving himself the ability to shake up the government by yanking loyal ministers.

-While Conte enjoyed support during the first phase of the pandemic, which hit Italy like a tsunami after emerging from China, he has come under criticism for making decisions and policy without consulting Parliament, something he has made some effort to amend.
+While Conte enjoyed broad support during the first phase of the pandemic, which overwhelmed Italy first in the West after emerging in China, he has come under criticism for making decisions and policy without consulting Parliament.
 Renzi acted after Conte unveiled a plan to manage the EU recovery funds himself, which was widely seen as accumulating too much power.